Repursive/.github/profile/README.md

 ---
 Follow the repos above for progress updates and release notifications.

-*Made with ❤️ by the Repursive community*
+*Made with ❤️ by the Repursive team*